ROCm/clARMOR/README.txt

 'make cpu_test' will run the same tests as the normal make test, but will
     ensure that they run on the CPU.
 This is useful for testing on systems that do not have a GPU.
+This requires an OpenCL runtime that allows kernels to run on the CPU.
+If CPU-side tests are not supported, this does not run.

 With regards to the benchmark tests:
 It is also possible to automatically run the buffer overflow detector across